Evaluation Methodologies in Software Protection Research: Sample Treatment

 \subsection{Used Tools}

-As already hinted at in the previous section, the existence and availability of tools has an impact on the sample treatment.
-This section discusses the tool use in papers with sample sets in more detail, covering tools used for the different purposes of building, protecting, and analyzing samples.
-Our analysis includes tools that are newly introduced in a paper, as well as old tools that are re-used as is or built upon.
-For example, when a work deploys Obfuscator-LLVM (OLLVM) on its samples, we count this towards OLLVM itself as well as towards the LLVM framework on which OLLVM is built.
-An important caveat is that not all papers are as specific as others in describing on which tools and frameworks they build.
-Notice that a single tool can serve multiple purposes, such as building and protecting software.
-Importantly, when a software analysis tool such as BinDiff, IDA Pro, or KLEE is used in a feedback-driven protection approach in some paper (e.\,g., \cite{2013_feedback_driven_binary_code_diversification}), we count that as a tool's use for protection.
-Of course, when the tool is also used to evaluate the strength of the eventually obtained protection, we mark it as a tool's use for analysis.
+As already hinted above, the existence and availability of tools have an impact on how authors treat their samples.
+This section discusses the tool use in papers with sample sets in more detail, covering tools used for building, protecting, and analyzing samples.
+Our analysis includes tools that are newly introduced in a paper, as well as tools that are re-used as is or built upon.
+For example, when a work deploys Obfuscator-LLVM (OLLVM) on samples, we count this towards OLLVM as well as towards the LLVM framework on which OLLVM builds.
+A caveat is that not all authors are specific and complete in describing the tools they build on.
+For the interested readers, \Cref{sec:suppl_tools} in the supplemental material provides additional information on the tools, including recommendations regarding their use for evaluating SPs.